SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 As the workshop series progresses this repository will be filled with the contents of each instance.

 Planned instances (dates and topics are not set in stone):
-- Session22: 10th Mar 2025 Introduction to Statistics for Bioinformatics
+- Session 23: 07th Apr 2025 Introduction to ggplot in R
-- Introduction to ggplot in R
+- Introduction to Dardel
+- Working with containers
 - Project planning with statistics in mind
 - Data management
 - Sequencing techniques